ibm-cloud-docs/storage-scale/creating-workspace.md

 {: #next-steps-create-cli}
 {: cli}

-After you've successfully created a workspace, you can begin [Generating a plan](/docs/storage-scale?topic=storage-scale-generate-plan&interface=cli) to validate all of the configuration properties.
+After you have successfully created a workspace, you can begin [Generating a plan](/docs/storage-scale?topic=storage-scale-generate-plan&interface=cli) to validate all of the configuration properties.

 ## Before you begin
 {: #before-you-begin-creating-api}
 {: api}

-Before you get started, make sure that you've completed the prerequisites found in [Setting up the {{site.data.keyword.bplong_notm}} API](/docs/storage-scale?topic=storage-scale-setting-up-api).
+Before you get started, make sure that you have completed the prerequisites found in [Setting up the {{site.data.keyword.bplong_notm}} API](/docs/storage-scale?topic=storage-scale-setting-up-api).

-## Creating a workspace using the API
+## Creating a workspace by using the API
 {: #create-workspace-api}
 {: api}